Introduction

 Remediation Measures

-To date, Go Auto has not identified any specific instances of forced labor or child labor in its supply chain, and therefore, no remediation measures have been taken.
+To date, Go Auto has not identified any specific instances of forced labour or child labour in its supply chain, and therefore, no remediation measures have been taken.

 Remediation of Loss of Income